Tips

 Add proof signals: screenshots, short video, and last updated timestamps

-• A “Last updated” timestamp when you change the workflow, especially for billing and auth
+• show a last updated timestamp when the workflow changes, especially for billing and login content

 Use templates so every new article ships SEO ready